microsoft/playwright/docs/src/emulation.md

 )
 ```

-Grant all pages in the existing context access to current location:
+Grant all pages in the existing context access to current location.

 ```js tab=js-ts
 import { test, expect } from '@playwright/test';